hsiaoyuehtsai/stm32Project/README.md

 ## Project 16: DC Motor Control Using Encoder
 **Description**: Utilize a timer to read values from a rotary encoder, allowing precise control of a DC motor’s direction (forward/reverse).
 Additionally, adjust the motor's speed by varying the PWM (Pulse Width Modulation) duty cycle.

+## Project 17: ADC Voltage Reading and I2C Display on OLED
+**Description**: Utilize an ADC (Analog-to-Digital Converter) to read the voltage from pin PA5.
+The measured voltage will then be transmitted via I2C to an OLED display for visualization.